 These findings provide direct evidence of the role of unions in fairness and wage compression.
 (Pencavel, 1991; Biasi and Sarsons, 2020) The results are largely consistent with a model of unions compressing wages within the firm.
 However, this wage compression is due to the need for workers to vote on agreements.
 Following the model of Frandsen (2012), workers at the bottom end of the wage distribution receive more rents.
 The findings demonstrate the important role that union-mediated collective bargaining plays in the German labor market.
 The presence of CBA allows for remainers receive higher rents.
 Without a union, firms can effectively pressure workers into lower wages.
-While it is possible for rent sharing to exist without unionization, as in the standard intra-firm bargaining models, these results demonstrate that unions allow workers to capture rents during outsourcing decisions.
+These findings demonstrate the important role that unions and collective bargaining play when workers attempt to capture rents.
+While it is possible for rent sharing to exist without unionization, as in the standard intra-firm bargaining models, these results demonstrate that unions allow workers to capture some rents during outsourcing decisions.
 It is also possible that there are other mechanisms which explain these results.
 I discuss these alternative mechanisms in the next section.